 More to my Sociology degree?

-You are probably wondering if there are things you can do, which are more than just going to the library, seminars or lectures.
-I have good news, there are several things you can get involved in the Sociology department, for example, the Widening Participation programme, student ambassadors, within the department talks, you can even fly off to another country or even the other side of the world.
+You are probably wondering if there are other things you can do rather than just going to the library, seminars or lectures.
+I have good news, there are several things you can get involved in with the Sociology department, for example, the Widening Participation programme, being a student ambassador, department talks, or you can even fly off to another country or even the other side of the world!

-For me, all the opportunities within the department, were interesting and exciting, however my absolute highlight of my sociology degree was being involved in the study abroad programme.
+For me, all the opportunities within the department, were interesting and exciting.
+However the highlight of my Sociology degree was being involved in the Study Abroad programme.

-Monash university itself, the exchange alliance was wonderful, it is well developed which allowed for pastoral care from the study abroad co-ordinators if you need it.
-Monash provided a variety of support services, to name a few, disability and support, people of colour department, environmental and justice department, student welfare and funding, and showed inclusivity throughout the campus, with a vegan co-operative restaurant run by students, which was the heart of the university’s Clayton campus.
+At Monash University, the exchange alliance was wonderful; well developed which allowed for pastoral care from the study abroad co-ordinators if you need it.
+Monash provided a variety of support services, to name but a few: disability and support, people of colour department, environmental and justice department, student welfare and funding, and showed inclusivity throughout the campus, with a vegan co-operative restaurant run by students, which was the heart of the university’s Clayton campus.

 Sorting things out?

-Overall, there are technical things to sort out, such as visas, health insurance, flight tickets, airport transfers, however Warwick is helpful in supporting you in doing this.
-As well as, all the technicalities, what I enjoyed and made the whole programme really my highlight was the amount travelling I was able to do.
+Overall, there are technical things to sort out, such as visas, health insurance, flight tickets, airport transfers etc. However Warwick is very helpful in supporting you in doing all of this.
+What I enjoyed the most was the amount travelling I was able to do.

-As it is study abroad you have more time to enjoy yourself, I was able to visit regions, which made me more of a global citizen, Australia is a big country, and yes that sounds like a cliché statement, but it is true.
-There is more than Australia you can visit, New Zealand, Malaysia, Thailand, which really help you gain a more of a global perspective.
-The whole transition was smooth, but this was due to the alliance Monash and Warwick have, there are other places that you can choose to do your study abroad programme, the experience will vary, however *HACK ALERT* for European countries you do get an Erasmus bursary.
+As it is study abroad, you have more time to enjoy yourself.
+I was able to visit regions, which made me more of a global citizen.
+Australia is a big country, and yes that sounds like a cliché statement, but it is true.
+You can visit nearby New Zealand, Malaysia, Thailand, which really help you gain more of a global perspective.
+The whole transition was smooth, but this was due to the alliance Monash and Warwick have.
+There are other places that you can choose to do your study abroad programme.
+The experience will vary, however for European countries you do get an Erasmus bursary.